VictorK1902/Dispatch/README.md

 ## Auth and Identity

-External clients authenticate via **Entra ID client credentials flow**.
+External clients authenticate via **Entra ID client credentials flow** (OAuth 2.0).
 The API validates the JWT and uses the `appid` claim to scope data access.
 Clients can only view or modify jobs they created.

+This approach assumes a B2B model where each client is a known, trusted application and requires its own Entra ID app registration, which can be automated as part of a client onboarding pipeline or done manually.
+Exposing the service to general public requires a different approach such as authorization code flow (OAuth 2.0) or API Key.

 All Azure-to-Azure communication uses **Managed Identity** (no connection strings with secrets):